ropensci/DataSpaceR/README.md

 Check out [the reference page](https://ropensci.github.io/DataSpaceR/reference/DataSpaceStudy.html) of `DataSpaceStudy` for all available fields and methods.

-***Note***: The package uses a [R6](https://cran.r-project.org/web/packages/R6/index.html) class to represent the connection to a study and get around some of R's copy-on-change behaviour.
+***Note***: The package uses a [R6](https://cran.r-project.org/web/packages/R6/index.html) class to represent the connection to a study and get around some of R's copy-on-change behavior.

 Examples & Documentation
 ------------------------